Calculating business rates

 The Valuation Office Agency compiles a list of all the rateable values called the ratings list.
 They are also responsible for maintaining the list.

-The local Valuation Office that covers the Harborough District is Non-domestic Rates East, who can be contacted by visiting their website
+The local Valuation Office that covers the Harborough District is Non-domestic Rates East.

 The multiplier is the rate at which each pound of rateable value is charged.
 The Government Department for Communities and Local Government sets the multiplier for the whole of England each financial year.
 Multipliers are expressed in pence, whereas rateable value is expressed in pounds.